 Kevin.
 M Eidt

-On these pages you can find out all about Eagle EMS, and EMS in general at Boston College.
-Eagle EMS is a division of University Health Serivces consisting of students who volunteer their time for the betterment of the BC community.
-Eagle EMS members are not paid for the services they provide, and any cost for our service goes directly to supporting the organization as a whole.
+On these pages you can find out all about Boston College EMS, and EMS in general at Boston College.
+Boston College EMS is a division of University Health Serivces consisting of students who volunteer their time for the betterment of the BC community.
+Boston College EMS members are not paid for the services they provide, and any cost for our service goes directly to supporting the organization as a whole.